Mahdi-Moosa/Domain_Plot/README.md

 The script saves domain organization plot as svg file.
 SVG file can be imported to Inkscape/ Adobe Illustrator/ Affinity Designer for further processing.
 If you need pdf, please open the svg file in your browser of choice and save as pdf.

 # Domain_Plot.ipynb
-Jupyter notebook, does the same thing as aforementioned python script
+Jupyter notebook, does the same thing as aforementioned python script.
+Also,

 ## Requirements
 1. matplotlib